emmaphamlet/Product-Management-University-Project/Architecture-(Non%2DFunctional)-Requirements.md

 **Acceptance Criteria:**

-*   All APIs are document and include a full set of automated integration tests
+*   All APIs are documented and include a full set of automated integration tests

 *   The system successfully integrates with all other major university and external systems